tkepassport39/NodeProjects/MovieStars/README.md

 Server.js is reading from the data from actors.json file.
 I'm rendering the front end with Pug and bootstrap.

-Movie list button is a bootstrap button that expanse when clicked on.
+Movie list button is a bootstrap button that expands when clicked on.

 *Screenshot example:*